 - Choose your fruits and vegetables wisely.
 For example, ripe mangoes are loaded with sugars and carbohydrates whereas citrus fruits like grapefruits, sweet lime and oranges are rich in vitamin C and flavonoids that aid the detoxification process and supplies ubiquinone, an essential compound for the electron transport system, a pathway in the process of conversion of ATP, the energy currency of the body.

 - Again, leafy vegetables like spinach, kale, and beetroot greens are great for you.
-They contain folates, important minerals and other compounds required in very small amounts but are very crucial in jumpstarting important metabolic reactions that play a key role in maintenance of the body.
+They contain folates, important minerals and other compounds required in very small amounts but are very crucial in jumpstarting important metabolic reactions that play a key role in the maintenance of the body.

 Food Items for Type 2 Diabetics

 Type 2 diabetes often has a few symptoms including frequent urges to urinate, fatigue, mood swings, headaches and dizziness.
-A good diet will help the type 2 diabetics to put these symptoms under control.
+A good diet will help type 2 diabetics to put these symptoms under control.
 Keep your basics straight and utilize this knowledge to keep your meals a healthy choice.

 What to Eat:

-Fruits like berries and fat free yoghurts work wonders for type 2 diabetics.
-The antioxidants from the berries pair beautifully with the milk protein and the lactic acid in the yoghurt to render a beautiful mix of nutrients.
-Yoghurt for breakfast ensures that there are enough good bacteria in your gut to digest your food effectively and push out all the wastes from the colon to the rectum for discarding.
+Fruits like berries and fat free yogurts work wonders for type 2 diabetics.
+The antioxidants from the berries pair beautifully with the milk protein and the lactic acid in the yogurt to render a beautiful mix of nutrients.
+Yogurt for breakfast ensures that there are enough good bacteria in your gut to digest your food effectively and push out all the wastes from the colon to the rectum for discarding.
 If you are looking for something savory then two slices of whole-wheat toast along with mashed avocadoes are the way to go.
 Again, the low glycemic index (GI) of the toast combines beautifully with the vitamin C of the avocadoes.
 The cheesy spreads and the jams and jellies with their high sugar content spike the blood sugar levels and is definitely not good for your health.

 Snacks are particularly difficult for type 2 diabetics.
 The options, initially highly restricted, have experienced a significant boost because of human creativity.
-Micro greens and sprouts salads with generous helpings of lemon juice and tomatoes amongst other vegetables are good sources of energy.
+Microgreens and sprouts salads with generous helpings of lemon juice and tomatoes amongst other vegetables are good sources of energy.
 Tomatoes are rich in potassium and vitamins A and Vitamin C. Fruits like apples, pears, grapes and grapefruits along with segments of oranges are loaded with rare nutrients.
 Consumed individually or as a smoothie or just cut roughly and assembled into a fruit salad, they are great snacking options.
 Even nuts and dry fruits are good snacking options too.
 Raw or, dry roasted nuts are packed with energy.

 Some whole-wheat pasta or soups and salads are very healthy dinner options.
 Replacing your regular oil with cold pressed olive oil is a simple change that makes your food multiple notches higher on the health quotient.
-Roasted lean meats, lasagna, tortillas, quesadillas minus the massive toppings of cheese and what not, are another bunch of healthy dinner options.
+Roasted lean meats, lasagna, tortillas, quesadillas minus the massive toppings of cheese and whatnot, are another bunch of healthy dinner options.
 Try not to eat until you are full.
 Always leave five to ten percent space in your stomach for proper digestion.
 Early dinners are equally helpful and help combat gas, acidity, heartburn and bloating, which can result from irregular time span between meals and hitting the bed straight after dinner.
 Instead, eat your dinner, head out for a walk and then get to sleep.

 What Not to Eat and other precautionary measures: